shyaaaaaaam/UrbanList/README.md

 ## Introduction

-UrbanList is a property listing web application designed to simplify the process of finding, exploring, and managing properties.
-Whether you are looking for a dream home, an apartment, or commercial spaces, UrbanList has got you covered.
+Urbanlist Is A Property Listing Web Application Designed To Simplify The Process Of Finding, Exploring, And Managing Properties.
+Whether You Are Looking For A Dream Home, An Apartment, Or Commercial Spaces, Urbanlist Has Got You Covered.

 ## Features

-- **User Authentication:** Secure user authentication with login and signup functionality.
+- **User Authentication:** Secure User Authentication With Login And Signup Functionality.
-- **Property Search:** Intuitive property search with advanced filters, making it easy to find the perfect match.
+- **Property Search:** Intuitive Property Search With Advanced Filters, Making It Easy To Find The Perfect Match.
-- **Detailed Listings:** Comprehensive property listings with high-quality images, floor plans, and virtual tours.
+- **Detailed Listings:** Comprehensive Property Listings With High-Quality Images, Floor Plans, And Virtual Tours.
-- **User-friendly Interface:** An easy-to-navigate interface for a comfortable browsing experience.
+- **User-friendly Interface:** An Easy-To-Navigate Interface For A Comfortable Browsing Experience.
-- **Media Integration:** View property-related videos and listen to podcasts directly on the platform.
+- **Media Integration:** View Property-Related Videos And Listen To Podcasts Directly On The Platform.
-- **User Statistics:** Track the number of secure users signed up for a personalized experience.
+- **User Statistics:** Track The Number Of Secure Users Signed Up For A Personalized Experience.

 ## Getting Started